wintertideheir/virtuous-hummingbird/doc/requirements/prd.md

    With this view, it's clear that there is no other path to making life virtuous and to creating a tool to do so than through a cycle of constant iteration and improvement in both.

 ### Stakeholders

+The only stakeholder presently associated with Virtuous Hummingbird is me.
+However, by dedicating time and effort to this project, I am indirectly affecting my present and future.
+As I am working on a few other projects, software-related and -unrelated, I must ensure that I am allocating time efficiently above all.
+Future endeavors also depend on quick turnover of previous projects.

 ### Business Requirements